pikepdf/pikepdf/docs/tutorial/pages.rst

 pikepdf presents the pages in a PDF through the :attr:`pikepdf.Pdf.pages` property, which follows the ``list`` protocol.
 As such page numbers begin at 0.

+Since one of the most things people want to do is split and merge PDF pages, we'll by exploring that.

 Let’s look at a simple PDF that contains four pages.

 .. ipython::